 Burning a single candle on top of the bottle is acceptable, too.

 Just make sure that you watch it, so it doesn’t topple over.
 Especially if you use a small bottle and a tapered candle, as the wax melts, the weight shifts the center of gravity.
 Also, always observe general fire safety.
 Never leave candles unattended and keep children, pets and hostile Spirits away from them.

 You’ll also add Personal Concerns (hair, fingernails, blood or spit or something similar) and any Petition Papers you intend to use (a piece of paper with your spell written on it, often a colored paper or a brown, grocery bag, cut or torn into a square).

 You’ll notice that the way I work, I do not count either of these as being numbered in the official ingredients.
 Other workers do, so you can choose the way you will do it.
 Just realize that the numbers I list are specific.
 I won’t go into my reasoning here, because that will be the subject of another post.

 I dunno… whatcha tryin’ to do?

 Here are a few sample recipes.
 With each of these, it is assumed that you will add at least your Personal Concerns or those of whoever the bottle is designed to affect.
-You may choose to include a petition paper or a Seal (a figure from one of the traditional grimoires, such as the 6th & 7th Books of Moses) or not.
+You may choose to include a petition paper or a Seal (a figure from one of the traditional grimoires, such as the 6th & 7th Books of Moses).

 Also, bear in mind that substitutions are OK… if you know what you’re doing.
 If not, then don’t swap things out.
 In my experience, out of every 10 people who say they know what their doing, about 3 of them actually pick appropriate substitutions.
 So, be sure about it.